hbchaney/hbchaney.github.io/_posts/2022-11-02-FreeCad-Modular.md

 ### Overview

-While creating cases for the digital clock and LED cube, I went thorugh many iterations in CAD to get the parts to fit just right.
+While creating cases for the digital clock and LED cube, I went through many iterations in CAD to get the parts to fit just right.
 This process involved me measuring then printing and exaiming the fit.
 Followed by more measuring and printing until the parts fit just right.

 This process is necessary, especially when you don't know the exact dimensions of the parts themselves, but becomes tedious when making a final combined design.